 \subsection{Random triangulations}

-Following \cite{MieInvar}, we now want to interpret a random labeled $T$-tree uniformly distributed over $\T_n^{(1)}$ as a conditioned multitype Galton-Watson tree (a similar interpretation will hold for a $T$-tree uniformly distributed over $\T_n^{(2)}$).
+Following~\cite{MieInvar}, we now want to interpret a random labeled $T$-tree uniformly distributed over $\T_n^{(1)}$ as a conditioned multitype Galton--Watson tree (a similar interpretation will hold for a $T$-tree uniformly distributed over $\T_n^{(2)}$).
 We set

 and we let $\mu$ be the geometric distribution with parameter $\beta$: